Windsor Castle Tickets

 - Multimedia guides available in the following languages: English, French, German, Italian, Spanish, Japanese, Mandarin, Russian & Brazilian Portuguese

-Windsor Castle is the oldest and largest occupied castle in the world, and Queen Elizabeth II loves to spend time in this stunning fortress.
+Windsor Castle is the oldest and largest occupied castle in the world, and Queen Elizabeth II loved to spend time in this stunning fortress.
 Built in the 11th century by William the Conqueror, the castle is still a favourite residence of the royal family.
 This sprawling grand home covers an area of 13 acres and overlooks charming Windsor town – pay the castle a visit and find out why our royals have lived here for centuries and why many royal weddings have taken place here.

 The State Apartments